 The passing away of Frans Vosman last year entails an indescribable loss to me.
 Attempting to refer to parts of his intellectual heritage anew renders the pain and the loss palpable.
 Personal contact and contact by way of intellectual considerations: those two dimensions of interaction with a person may stem from totally different points of departure.

 Congruency between a person and his intellectual work is a precious – and I presume, an even rarer – good.
 I experienced this congruency in the thesis-supervision and lectures from Frans Vosman as well as in work (as a member of the editorial board of this website) and encounters with him.
 This paves the way for reflections on elements of his care-ethical heritage without continuously stumbling upon discrepancies between idealized – ethical – statements and complex practices.
+We find them, for example, in late modernity with its contradictions between seductive (ethical) discourses and the problematic realization of the promises that lie beneath them.

 Moral theory, practice and idea